 PARALLEL I/O: A 9 pin female 'D' connector contains several general purpose parallel remote control inputs and outputs.
 Table 2-2 shows the default functions of the Parallel I/O connector pins.
-The functions of the pins shown are the power up defaults, however, the functions of pins 1, 4, 5, 8, and 9 may be altered by changing the default system parameter values using the KeyLog TRACKERTM or 9150 ConfigWareTM software.
-See chapter 6 for more information about system parameters
+The functions of the pins shown are the power up defaults; however, the functions of pins 1, 4, 5, 8, and 9 may be changed by changing the default system parameter values.
+See chapter 6 for more information about the functions of the I/O connector pins by changing system parameters using the 9150 ConfigwareTM software.

-Pin # Name Description
+Pin Name Description

 1 6 Hz In 6 Hz Sequence Input

 2 Reserved

 3 Reserved

 4 Vid Std Video Standard Select

 5 Vout SEQ Output Video Sequence (3:2)

 6 GND Ground

 7 Reserved

 8 VCGOnOFF Characters On/Off

 9 6 Hz 6 Hz Sequence Out